LeoVrana/SluicingInICE_GB/README.md

 Also included are the Perl scripts with the regular expressions used to extract sluicing structures.

-Any questions or comments should be directed to leo.vrana@uni-konstanz.de
+Any questions or comments should be directed to leovrana@gmail.com